-Financial Aid Award: The offer of financial assistance you will receive, once need analysis has been completed.
+Financial Aid Offer: The offer of financial assistance you will receive, once need analysis has been completed.
 Financial Aid Awards may include a combination of merit-based scholarships, grant money, work study, and student loans.

 Free Application for Federal Student Aid (FAFSA): The Department of Education requires families to file a FAFSA in order to be eligible for federal aid programs, including Unsubsidized Direct and Parent PLUS Loans.
 The FAFSA may be completed after January 1st of the aid year (the 24-25 FAFSA will not be availabel until December 2023).
 Some states use the FAFSA as their application for state grant money; check here for your state’s deadline.
 Dickinson’s FAFSA code is 003253.

 Independent Student: On the FAFSA, an independent student is not required to report parent financial information.
 Guidelines for dependency status can be found here.

 Master Promissory Note (MPN): The document you must sign prior to obtaining a student loan.
 The MPN will outline the terms of the loan including the interest rate, loan period, repayment guidelines, and much more.
 Students must complete the MPN for any Direct Subsidized, Unsubsidized, or Perkins loans they accept.

 Merit Scholarship: A form of grant money awarded based on demonstrated academic achievement, community involvement, and extracurricular talent.
 Merit scholarships are not need-based.
 Learn about Dickinson’s Merit Scholarships here.